Numerical tolerance for spectral decompositions of random matrices: Introduction

-When the spectral norm of $A$ is known, this criterion is directly computable.
-Alternatively, when $\|A\|_2$ must be approximated numerically, it can be replaced by an approximation of the largest-magnitude eigenvalue of $A$, which is denoted by $\hat{\lambda}_k^1$ (and is, by the Perron-Frobenuis Theorem, guaranteed to be nonnegative).
+where $\| \cdot \|_2$ denotes the spectral norm.
+Under suitable rank and eigengap assumptions on $A$, convergence of the iterates is guaranteed for generic initializations.
+When the spectral norm of $A$ is known, the relative error on the left hand side of Eq.\eqref{eq:tol} is directly computable; alternatively, when $\|A\|_2$ must be approximated numerically, it can be replaced by the absolute value of an approximation of the largest-magnitude eigenvalue of $A$.
+For further details on error analysis and stopping criteria for numerical methods, see \citet{kahan,stewart,arioli_92,arioli_89,rigal_67,hestenes_52}.